Help us match you with local pros in your area

 Ductwork Cleaning | $425-$1,063 |

-Request estimates from three or more HVAC contractors.
-Describe your issues and ask if specialists can inspect your system in person.
-Compare each company's diagnoses, recommended solutions, estimated cost, warranties, and timeline.
-Avoid providers that pressure you or demand payment before work.
+Request estimates from at least three HVAC companies.
+Describe your issues and ask if technicians can inspect your system in person.
+Compare each company's diagnoses, recommended solutions, estimated cost, warranties, and timelines.
+Avoid contractors that pressure you or demand payment before work.

-When selecting an HVAC provider, choose one with technicians that have the appropriate training, licenses, and experience.
-In all states, HVAC contractors need to obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
-This certification is required for any individual who helps "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
-Contractors must pass an exam (the type of exam depends on what kind of equipment they intend to work with) to be certified by the EPA.
-All other licensing requirements are handled at the state level.
+Look for an HVAC company that employs qualified technicians with the necessary training and licenses.
+HVAC contractors in all states must obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
+This certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
+Contractors must pass an exam (the type of exam depends on the type of equipment they intend to work with) to be certified by the EPA.
+All other licensing requirements are handled on a state-by-state basis.

 HVAC contractors in California must be licensed by the Department of Consumer Affairs Contractors State License Board (CSLB).
 HVAC contractors are considered specialty contractors by the CSLB.
-All contractors are required to have four years of experience and to be bonded.
+All contractors must have four years of experience and be bonded.
 Contractors with employees must also meet insurance requirements.
-You should also look at reviews and complaints on sites like Yelp, Google Reviews, and the Better Business Bureau (BBB).
-Pick a company with positive reviews and reports of fantastic customer experiences.
+You should also check a provider's reviews and complaints with organizations such as Google Reviews, the Better Business Bureau (BBB), and Yelp.
+Choose a company with positive reviews and a history of good customer service.

 Always get HVAC estimates in writing before work begins.
 A detailed quote covers costs for both materials and labor.
 Ensure that you understand all terms before signing the contract.

 You should have your HVAC system inspected approximately twice yearly.
 After the inspection, your technician will inform you what services are needed.
 You should also have your system inspected if you start noticing issues such as strange noises, leaks, or unusual smells.
-If your system has ductwork, it should be inspected every few years.
+If your home has ductwork, you should have it inspected every few years.

-Generally, it's smart to schedule inspections in the spring and fall, as these times tend to be less busy.
-This also helps make sure your system is prepared for the summer and winter, when it likely sees the most use.
+Usually, you should schedule inspections in the spring and fall, as these times tend to be less busy.
+This also helps make sure your system is prepared for the summer and winter, when it typically sees the most use.

-You can save energy during the summer by making it easier for your HVAC system to keep your home cool.
-Set your thermostat as close to the outside temperature as is comfortable, and try to avoid making drastic changes in temperature all at once.
-Keep your roof well-maintained and seal any door or window leaks to help keep cool air in.
-Similarly, make sure your attic is well ventilated to avoid trapping excess heat in your home.
+You can save energy during the summer by reducing the amount of power your HVAC system uses to keep your home cool.
+Keep your thermostat temperature as close to the outside temperature as you comfortably can, and avoid making drastic changes in temperature all at once.
+Keep your roof well-maintained and seal any leaks around your doors and windows to avoid letting cool air escape.
+Similarly, ensure that your attic is well ventilated to avoid trapping excess heat in your home.